KevinDeNotariis/create-micro-app/README.md

   docker -v
   ```

-  otherwise, you can install it following the instructions on the ufficial website https://www.docker.com/get-started
+  otherwise, you can install it following the instructions on the official website https://www.docker.com/get-started

 ## Script Usage